SLC21000/leithlb/README.md

-- 👋 Hi, I’m @SLC
+- 👋 Hi, I’m @SLC21000
 - 👀 I’m interested in Web programming
 - 🌱 I’m currently learning React-Ts

 <!---
-leithlb/leithlb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+SLC21000/SLC21000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->